JRBusiness/WesternSkies-Penal-DiscordBot/README.md

 - Node.js 18+
 - Discord Application (Bot Token, Public Key, Application ID)
 - Cloudflare Account (for Workers deployment)
+- Download the penal code and save it as .csv file from Google Sheet

 ### Local Development